iVis-at-Bilkent/sbgnviz.js/README.md

 `getTabsArray(line)` Converts the give tab delimeted line into array of data and returns it.
 `getLinesArray(content)` Converts the content into an array of tab delimeted lines and returns it.

-### Classes

-The following describes objects used by sbgnviz.js and accessible through `sbgnviz.classes`.

 ## Events
 `$(document).on('sbgnvizLoadSampleStart', function(event, filename, cy) { ... });` Triggered when a sample is being loaded.
 Aliases `sbgnvizLoadSample`.